What to Know if You Are Electrocuted at Work

 Example: coming into contact with an electrical current of live equipment

-Who Is Liable if I am Electrocuted at Work?
+Who Is Liable if I Am Electrocuted at Work in North Carolina?

 Workers’ compensation is a “no fault” system, which means that you are likely entitled to workers’ compensation benefits even if it was your fault that you were electrocuted at work.
 Workers’ compensation insurance helps employers provide qualifying injured workers with medical care and compensation for the wages they lost while unable to return to work.